 Joining the brand in 1986, I worked across various departments, understanding all the intricacies of the business, before reaching the position of Managing Director in 2011, and then CEO in 2022.
-Throughout my career, I have worked tirelessly to ensure Ann Summers continues to evolve as a brand, sharing my sister Jacqueline's vision for the business.
+Throughout my career, I've has worked tirelessly to ensure Ann Summers continues to evolve as a brand, sharing my sister Jacqueline's vision for the business.

-I'm a mentor and a public speaker; using my unique knowledge of the industry to recognise and reward others.
-Outside of work, I'm a keen marathon runner, an avid West Ham supporter, and I love spending time with my husband Nick and my Springer Spaniel
+I'm a mentor a mentor and a public speaker; using my unique knowledge of the industry to recognise and reward others.
+Outside of work, I'm a keen marathon runner, an avid West Ham supporter, and I love spending time with her husband Nick and their Springer Spaniel